 ·

-With golden sand beaches, palm-tree-studded shores and lush green jungles It’s no shock that Sri Lanka is becoming the next big Digital Nomad haven.
+With golden sand beaches, palm-tree-studded shores, and lush green jungles, it’s no shock that Sri Lanka is becoming the next big Digital Nomad haven.

 And, I personally believe that this magical island just has that extra sprinkling of “je ne sais quoi” that truly sets it apart as the best digital nomad spot out of the 2.